-Daniel is a multi-discipline instrumentalist (guitar, oud, percussion), composer, arranger and educator based in Halifax, Nova Scotia, Canada.
+Daniel is a multi-discipline instrumentalist (guitar, oud, percussion, sitar), composer, and educator based in Halifax, Nova Scotia, Canada.
 Due to his creativity, professionalism, and ability to collaborate, he is becoming more and more in demand.

 As both a composer, and arranger, some achievements include composition, and arranging for Symphony Nova Scotia, the Edmonton Symphony Orchestra, the Victoria Symphony, and PEI Symphony.
 All concerts have had tremendous success, with rave reviews.
 Daniel has also performed guitar in concert with Symphony Nova Scotia, the Edmonton Symphony Orchestra, and the Victoria Symphony.
-Additional concerts he has arranged for include Orchestral pops in the Celtic music genre for Acadian Celtic group Vishtèn (with Symphony Nova Scotia and PEISO), and an entire Atlantic Airwaves concert produced and recorded by CBC for singer-songwriter Ben Caplan, and ensemble in Halifax, Nova Scotia.
+Additional concerts he has arranged for include Orchestral pops in the Celtic music genre for Acadian Celtic group Vishtèn (for Symphony Nova Scotia, and PEISO), and an entire Atlantic Airwaves concert produced and recorded by CBC for singer-songwriter Ben Caplan, and ensemble.

 As an instructor, Daniel has been awarded the Teachers Gold Medal Award from the Royal Conservatory of Canada five consecutive years (2011-2015), for teaching Eastern Canada gold medal winners in the classical guitar examination competition.
-He is also a faculty member at The Fountain School of Performing Arts – Dalhousie University where he teaches Middle Eastern Music, and Acadia University.
-Daniel has also served as a faculty member at the NSCC Waterfront Campus where he taught the World Music Ensemble, and gives private instruction at the Long & McQuade Music Education Centre.
+He is a part-time faculty member at The Fountain School of Performing Arts – Dalhousie University, as well as Acadia University.
+Daniel is also a faculty member at the NSCC Waterfront Campus where he teaches the World Music Ensemble, and gives private instruction at the Long & McQuade Music Education Centre.

-Some musicians, and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Dinuk Wijeratne, Mohsen Sharifian, Maria Mezcle, Miguel Tellez, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Indian classical dancer Josephine Nithya, Soprano Nicole Jordan, Maria Osende, David Romero, Nick Halley, and Compañia Azul.
+Some musicians, and artists Daniel has collaborated with in performance, and in nearly all cases composition, or arranging as well include: Persian bagpipe master Mohsen Sharifian, Maria Mezcle, Miguel Tellez, Indian classical dancer Josephine Nithya, Dinuk Wijeratne, Norman Adams, Jennifer king and the Blue Engine String Quartet, Chris Mitchell, Maria Serrano, David Romero, Soprano Nicole Jordan, Maria Osende, Nick Halley, and Compañia Azul.

 In addition to performance, composition, and arranging, Daniel also teaches a wide variety of genres.